Cuiaba Mato Grosso, Brazil Travel Guide

 Apartments or houses offer extra room and a kitchen.

-Many are family-friendly, with activities suitable for various ages, but check age restrictions.
+Many are family-friendly, with activities right for a range of ages, but check age restrictions.

 Kitchen facilities in rentals can be very convenient for families.